Gary R. Tucker, PhD

 Before joining the eLearning team, Jessica worked in retail and at a public library where she learned about customer experience.
 She was recently promoted to Instructional Designer.

-Ann works as an Assistant Instructional Designer and is completing her Master of Arts in Strategic Communication from Liberty University.
-In her free time, she enjoys spending time with family and friends, participating in theater, drinking coffee, journaling, and walking her adorable dog, Cole.
+Ann works as an Assistant Instructional Designer and is completing her Master of Arts in Theatre from Regent University.
+In her free time, she enjoys spending time with family and friends, participating in theatre, drinking coffee, reading, journaling, and walking her adorable dog, Cole.